Parents and carers

 Jewellery

-Facial piercings are not permitted at SBL Academy and students will be required to remove them whilst at school.
-Please ensure that if your child is having any new piercings done, they are done at the start of the summer holidays as they will be required to remove the piercing whilst in school.
-Students who repeatedly fail to meet uniform expectations and/or refuse to remove facial piercings will be referred to the Isolation Room.
+Facial piercings are not permitted at SBL Academy and students will be required to remove them before arrival at school.
+If your child is having any new piercings done, they should be done at the start of the summer holidays so that they can be safely removed before school.

 Hairstyles